neonevm/neon-evm.docs/docs/governance/overview.md

 Learn more about the [voting process](/docs/governance/proposals.md).

-## Strategical DAO
+## Strategic DAO

-The Strategical DAO is responsible for managing funds and voting contracts within the Neon DAO.
+The Strategic DAO is responsible for managing funds and voting contracts within the Neon DAO.
 It plays a crucial role in the governance and decision-making processes of the platform.

 ### Responsibilities
 - Overseeing the distribution of funds for grants, security audits, bug bounties, and other ecosystem initiatives